mattmc3/zsh_unplugged/README.md

 ### :firecracker: The catalyst

-I January 2021, the plugin manager I was using, [antibody], was deprecated.
+In January 2021, the plugin manager I was using, [antibody], was deprecated.
 The author even [went so far as to say](https://github.com/getantibody/antibody/tree/2ca7616ae78754c0ab70790229f5d19be42206e9):

 > Most of the other plugin managers catch up on performance, thus keeping this \[antibody] does not make sense anymore.

-Prior to that, I used [zgen], which also stopped being actively developed and the [developer](https://github.com/tarjoilija) seems to have disappeared.
+Prior to that, I used [zgen], which also stopped being actively developed and the [developer](https://github.com/tarjoilija) seems to have disappeared. (_Shoutout to @jandamm for carrying on Zgen with [Zgenom](https://github.com/jandamm/zgenom)!)

 In November 2021, a relatively well known and popular Zsh plugin manager, zinit, was removed from GitHub entirely and without warning.
 In fact, the author [deleted almost his entire body of work][zdharma-debacle].
-Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years. (_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)
+Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years. (_Shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)

-With the instablility in the Zsh plugin manager space, it got me wondering why I even bother with a plugin manager at all.
+With all the instablility in the Zsh plugin manager space, it got me wondering why I even bother with a plugin manager at all.

 ### :bulb: The simple idea